pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 <!-- md:hosted -->

 If you are using pretix Hosted, you can activate the automatic transaction report via pretix's integration with GoCardless.
-Navigate to [Your Event] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right: "Automatic import".
+Navigate to [Your organizer] :fontawesome-solid-arrow-right: ":material-bank: Bank transfer" :fontawesome-solid-arrow-right: "Automatic import".

 ![Page titled Automatic transaction import, containing a lot of information and a button for uploading unmatched transactions for review.](../../assets/screens/payment/automatic-transaction-import.png "Automatic transaction import" )

 Choose your region, bank and start date for importing transactions and click the :btn-icon:material-login: Connect with bank: button.
 This takes you to a webpage on ob.gocardless.com which asks you to consent to your data being processed by GoCardless and to provide your bank login.
 Complete the authorization process according to the instructions on the website.
+You will then be redirected to the pretix backend.
+Select the bank connections that you want to process, choose a start date for importing transactions and confirm by clicking the :btn:Connect to bank: button.
+If you now browse back to the "Automatic import" page, It will display the bank connections you selected on the previous page as connected.

 **Option B: importing bank data**